devdeep2003/30DaysOfJavaScript/CONTRIBUTING.md

 # Contributing Guidelines

-This documentation contains a set of guidelines to help you during the contribution process.
+The documentation contains a set of guidelines to help you during the contribution process.
-We are happy to welcome all the contributions from anyone willing to improve/add new scripts to this project.
+We are happy to welcome all the contributors willing to improve/add new scripts to this project.
 Thank you for helping out and remember, **no contribution is too small.**